Summer solstice 2021: when is the longest day of the year?

 From watching the sun rise at Stonehenge to a summit solstice at the peak of Ben Nevis, here’s our guide on the longest day of the year and inspiration on the best places in the countryside to experience the summer solstice in 2021.

 The term summer solstice is derived from Latin and means ‘the sun stands still’.
 The solstice – also referred to as Midsummer – is often thought of as a day-long event, but in fact represents a single moment in time: when the sun is at northernmost point from the earth’s equator during a single year.

 When is the Summer Solstice in 2021?

-The date of the summer solstice in 2018 is Thursday 21 June.
-In London, the sun will rise at 04:52 and set at 21:08.
+In the UK in 2021 the summer solstice takes place on 21st June.
+In the northern hemisphere, the sun will rise at 04:43 and set at 21:21.
 While Stonehenge in Salisbury will feel the day’s first rays at 04:52 and bid them farewell at 21:26.

 In daylight hours this is around 8 hours, 50 minutes longer than the December Solstice.

 Despite being the longest day of the year, the summer solstice isn’t actually have the earliest sunrise of the year.
 Generally, the earliest sunrises of the year occur before the summer solstice.